Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 Canada Place and the seaside walking route are great places for photographers, providing continuous views of the ocean and many interesting scenes to photograph.
 All of the photos in this article were taken by me during my visits to the area.

-The path to Stanley Park is a little over two kilometres long and is paved, flat and wide.
+The path to Stanley Park is paved, flat and wide.
 There are lots of places to sit, rest, and enjoy the scenery along the way.
 The journey can be extended by continuing through the park, following the seawall path around the park, or even travelling along the full length of the 28 km seaside path.

 Canada Place History, Facilities, and Attractions

 The original Canada Place was built on the pre-existing pier and was the Canadian pavilion for Expo '86.
 Since that time, the complex has been modified and expanded.
 The area contains the Vancouver Convention Centre, the World Trade Centre office complex, a luxury hotel (the Pan Pacific), a marina, a float plane terminal, restaurants, cafes, and a gift shop.

 The promenade along the pier is attractive and is decorated with flowers and other plants.
 A walk along the promenade provides some lovely views.
 The pier contains a display about Canadian history and geography known as "The Canadian Trail".
 The trail contains thirteen sections in order to represent Canada's ten provinces and three territories.
 In summer, guided walking tours of The Canadian Trail and the neighbouring port (Port Metro Vancouver) are offered.

 Another attraction on the promenade is the giant sails.
 Each of the five sails is ninety feet high and is made of fibreglass coated with teflon.
 Until 2010, the sails were made of fabric.
 The sails are illuminated at night.
 Special colours are used for illumination during major events